- Switzerland travel tips: how to save money for train, food, and more

 Interlaken (pronounced Inter-Lak-en) is the biggest city made up of three connecting towns in the Jungfrau region.
 It is the gateway to the rest of the area in a valley between two turquoise lakes – hence the name Interlaken – Thunersee and Brienzersee.

 You can get a train to Lucerne directly and the rest of Switzerland via a change in Spiez, which is convenient.
-However, most people tend to steer away from Interlaken in search for more dramatic landscape for their stay.
+However, most people tend to steer away from Interlaken in search for a more dramatic landscape for their stay.

 The region stretches roughly south of Interlaken, linked by trains and cable cars.
 It can be further divided into two that loops between the station Zweilütschinen and Kleine Scheidegg, the latter being the gateway to Jungfraujoch.
-Lauterbrunnen and Wengen is to the west and Grindelwald to the east.
+Lauterbrunnen and Wengen are to the west and Grindelwald to the east.

 If you’re wondering where is the best place to stay, skip straight here.

 I highly recommend picking up a regional map, available at the tourist information center or at your hostel or hotel.
-It shows all the towns, cities, and the hiking trails in between as well as transport options.
+It shows all the towns, cities, and hiking trails in between as well as transport options.